 While I don’t have time to go through everyone’s websites or online portfolios, I felt the need to visit Jason’s site, and while website presentation is another critique in itself, I’ll leave that to the professionals that handle websites at liveBooks.com and ask Jason to seek their advice if he’s interested in improving his online presence in a more professional manner.
 So I leave you with this thought as you listen to the approximately five-minute critique of his submitted photo, want my attention, show me your passion in photography and that’s why in this critique, I’ll make reference to another photo on Jason’s website in addition to my thoughts on the submitted photo.
 Enjoy!

-LensDiaries.com (Lens Diaries™) is a hybrid photoblog composed of a photography blog and a photography social community.
+Welcome to LensDiaries.com (Lens Diaries™), a hybrid photography blog with social flair.
 The photoblog provides photo tips, photo tutorials and photo diaries by professional photographer, author, writer, speaker and social media consultant, Rolando Gomez.
-There is even a photography book section.

-The social photography community provides members photo albums, photography forums, social networking and more.
-Lens Diaries™ is open to all levels of photographers, beginners to advanced, including wedding photography, portrait photography, people photography, baby photography, sports photography, nature photography, iphoneography, landscape photography, studio photography, underwater photography, etc.
+Lens Diaries™ is open to all levels of photographers, beginners to advanced, including fine art photography, fashion photography, wedding photography, portrait photography, people photography, baby photography, sports photography, nature photography, iphoneography, landscape photography, studio photography, underwater photography, etc.

 Our primary photography focus is digital photography and digital cameras.
 From iPhones to Canon’s and Nikon’s, you can count on us!